-- Update your educational plan with your advisor. - Attend transfer workshops, including a personal statement workshop. - Write your personal statement. - Build relationships with faculty and staff at South to learn more about your pathway and future opportunities. - Apply to universities or colleges and scholarships.
+- Update your educational plan with your advisor. - Attend transfer workshops, including a personal statement workshop. - Write your personal statement. - Build relationships with faculty and staff at South to learn more about your pathway and future opportunities. - Apply to universities or colleges and scholarships Meet with a Engineering Faculty member like Albert Engel (albert.engel@seattlecolleges.edu).